-- Three (3) hard copies and one (1) electronic copy in English to be delivered to LEC. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Liberia - Three (3) hard copies and one (1) electronic copy in French to be delivered to CI-ENERGIES. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Cote d'Ivoire. - Five (5) hard copies and one (1) electronic copy in English, and Five (5) hard copies and one (1) electronic copy in French, to be delivered to the WAPP Secretariat.
+- Three (3) hard copies and one (1) electronic copy in English to be delivered to TCN. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Nigeria - Three (3) hard copies and one (1) electronic copy in French to be delivered to CEB. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Benin and Togo. - Three (3) hard copies and one (1) electronic copy in English to be delivered to GRIDCo. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Ghana. - Three (3) hard copies and one (1) electronic copy in French to be delivered to CI-ENERGIES. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Côte d'Ivoire. - Five (5) hard copies and one (1) electronic copy in English, and Five (5) hard copies and one (1) electronic copy in French, to be delivered to the WAPP Secretariat.

-Translated Final Scoping, ESIA, ESMP, RAP, and Non-Technical Summary Reports
+> Translated Final Scoping, ESIA, ESMP, RAP, and Non-Technical Summary Reports